Information-thermodynamic bounds on precision in interacting quantum systems: Results

 To gain a clearer understanding of how information flow enhances current precision, we recall from Eq.~\eqref{eq:local.2nd.law} that the partial entropy production can be expressed as $\Delta S_1^{\rm tot} = \Sigma_1 - I_1$, where $I_1 \coloneqq \int_0^\tau \dd{t} \, \dot{I}_1(t)$ is the accumulated information flow between subsystem $X_1$ and the rest of the system.
 By applying the inequality $f(x) \ge \sqrt{x}$, the quantum TKUR in Eq.~\eqref{eq:main.result.1} leads directly to a quantum TUR for subsystem $X_1$, given by

 As shown, in addition to the total entropy change $\Sigma_1$ in subsystem $X_1$, the information flow $I_1$ appears explicitly in the denominator of the lower bound.
 This implies that the current precision can be enhanced, even when the local entropy production $\Sigma_1$ is small, provided that the information flow $-I_1$ is large.
 In such cases, subsystem $X_1$ is effectively being monitored or ``learned about'' by the remainder of the system, namely, subsystems $(X_2, \dots, X_M)$ act as Maxwell's demon on $X_1$.
 This highlights the essential role of quantum information flow in enhancing precision.
 It is also worth noting that, although the bound \eqref{eq:main.result.2} bears resemblance to the classical result derived in Ref.~\cite{Tanogami.2023.PRR}, the distinction lies in the correction term $\delta_{\mca{J}_1}$.
-This term not only captures interaction-induced effects (as in the classical case) but also encodes the influence of quantum coherence.
+For quantum systems, $\delta_{\mca{J}_1}$ generally remains finite even in the fast-relaxation limit (see Appendix \ref{app:fast.relaxation} for details).
+In our setting, interactions between $X_1$ and the rest of the system arise from both the interaction Hamiltonian $H_{\rm{int}}$ and the nonlocal nature of jump operators that act simultaneously on $X_1$ and other subsystems.
+When such interactions are absent, the corresponding contribution to $\delta_{\mca{J}_1}$ vanishes, leaving only quantum effects intrinsic to $X_1$.
+See Appendix \ref{app:special} for a detailed discussion of these limiting cases.
+Therefore, the correction term $\delta_{\mca{J}_1}$ not only captures interaction-induced effects but also encodes the influence of quantum coherence.
 In this sense, the inequality \eqref{eq:main.result.2} reveals how quantum information flow, combined with local dissipation and quantum coherence, fundamentally constrains the achievable precision of currents in interacting quantum systems.

+It is instructive to examine how the present TKUR reduces to previously known results in several special cases.
+First, in the classical limit of a bipartite system ($M=2$), our bound \eqref{eq:main.result.2} reduces to the classical TUR derived in Ref.~\cite{Tanogami.2023.PRR}.
+Second, in the noninteracting case, where $H_{\mrm{int}}=\mbb{0}$ and the jump operators are purely local---of the form $L_{\alpha_1 k_1}=L_{\alpha_1k_1}'\otimes\mbb{1}_{\setminus 1}$---the dynamics of $X_1$ decouples from the rest.
+In this case, the new TKUR \eqref{eq:main.result.1} reduces to the single-system quantum TKUR previously established in Ref.~\cite{Vu.2025.PRXQ}.
+The special case $M=1$ also trivially corresponds to this single-system result.
+Detailed derivations of these reductions are provided in Appendix \ref{app:special}.